acbsp/bonafide.guru/en/contents.rst

 do this."
 (Narayana Maharaja, Los Angeles, California May 31, 2000)

-Contrast the above with the following verse from the Sri Caitanya Charitamrta as presented by Srila Prabhupada:
+Contrast the above with the following verse from the Sri Caitanya Charitamrta as presented by |SP|:

 "He (Advaita Acharya) delivered all living beings by offering the gift of Krishna-bhakti (pure devotion to Krishna).
 He explained Bhagavadgita and Śrīmad Bhāgavatam in the light of devotional service."

-(Srila Prabhupada, Caitanya caritamrita, Adi-lila 6.28)
+(|SP|, Caitanya caritamrita, Adi-lila 6.28)

-Thus Narayana Maharaja again disagrees with the siksa (instruction) given by Srila Prabhupada, even though he also rather immodestly claims to be his "dearmost siksa disciple".
+Thus Narayana Maharaja again disagrees with the siksa (instruction) given by |SP|, even though he also rather immodestly claims to be his "dearmost siksa disciple".

-Narayana Maharaja has claimed that Srila Prabhupada ordered him to instruct Srila Prabhupada's disciples:
+Narayana Maharaja has claimed that |SP| ordered him to instruct |SP|'s disciples:

 "He ordered me, 'Help my disciples' [...]
 You can get that cassette.[...]
 If anyone does not have belief in my statements, he can